Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 digging a 60-foot tunnel through solid bedrock.

-This later attempt took the generals seven months of excruciatingly back-breaking labour,
+This later attempts took the general's seven months

-with de Villa organising an elaborate system of watches and warnings as the teams burrowed deeper.
+with DeVille organising an elaborate system of watches and warnings

 Simultaneously, the prisoners managed to contact London